SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/associates-filter-group.md

 ## Grouping the list

-You can group the list of users by role, user plan, primary group etc. In addition, you can group on multiple levels.
+You can group the list of users by role, user plan, primary group, and similar.
+In addition, you can group on multiple levels.

 > [!NOTE]
 > Right-click a column to add any additional columns you want to group by (see also [Adjust views][1]).